-- 24.3.1 Staff may suspect that a pupil may be at risk.
+25.3.1 Staff will be vigilant to indicators that a pupil may be at risk.
+Staff may suspect that a pupil may be at risk.
 This may be because the pupil's behaviour has changed, their appearance has changed, or physical signs are noticed.
-In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK.

+- 25.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 25.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, neglected, or exploited, and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated, or being threatened, which could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent our staff from having a professional curiosity and speaking to our DSL if they have concerns about a child.

-24.4 If a pupil discloses to you
+25.4 If a pupil discloses to you

-- 24.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next - report the disclosure the DSL on CPOMS as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves
+- 25.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next and give them an opportunity to ask questions about what will happen next. - report verbally to the DSL even if the child has promised to do so by themselves - let the pupil know when they can expect to be updated or receive more information, emphasising that the pupil can talk to them or the DSL at any time.

-24.5 Notifying parents
+25.5 Notifying parents

-24.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
+- 25.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
 If the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are notified.
+Examples of when parents might not be notified about concerns include: - 25.5.2 where the pupil's disclosure is about a parent or carer - 25.5.3 where the pupil has expressed concerns about a parent or carer's possible reaction to the disclosure

-25 Referral to children's social care
+26 Referral to children's social care

-25.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+26.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-26 Reporting directly to child protection agencies
+27 Reporting directly to child protection agencies

-- 26.1 Staff should follow the reporting procedures outlined in this policy.
-However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the deputies, the headteacher are not available, and a referral is required immediately. - 26.2 A list of useful contact details for reporting or seeking advice about a safeguarding matter can be found here
+- 27.1 Staff should follow the reporting procedures outlined in this policy.
+However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the DDSL, the headteacher are not available, and a referral is required immediately. - 27.2 A list of useful contact details for reporting or seeking advice about a safeguarding matter can be found here